tramlinehq/store-quirks/README.md

 ## Glossary

-To ensure we're not using the words loosely, here's a quick definition check for commonly used words across stores:
+This is a quick definition check for commonly used words across stores so that we don't end up using them loosely/interchageably:

 | | App Store | Play Store |
 |-|-----------|------------|